Hazebyte/CrateReloaded/documentation/docs/start-guide/installation.md

 CrateReloaded requires the Bukkit API.
 Note that the official Minecraft server is not supported.

-In addition, CrateReloaded requires vault, an economy hook, and a valid economy plugin such as Essentials Economy
+In addition, CrateReloaded uses vault, an economy hook, which requires a valid economy plugin such as Essentials Economy.

 [Vault](http://dev.bukkit.org/bukkit-plugins/vault/) `` and an economy plugin is required for older versions of CrateReloaded``